Affordable Housing Strategy and Action Plan

 Thank you for taking on this important project, it is vital to the people in our community and for the well-being of our community!
 Question: How will this strategy interface with the City's policies and actions to help the homeless and nearly homeless?
 Question: Will the City consider differing levels of defining "affordable"?
 One definition can be for what we might call typical renters and home buyers.
 One definition, or category, can be for the homeless or nearly homeless who have no income or only minimal income.
 Question: How should the WR Urban Renewal Authority for the City consider the need for truly affordable housing in making investment decisions related to housing?

-Marcia asked almost 2 years ago
+Marcia asked over 2 years ago

 Hello and thank you for the thoughtful question.
 This strategy will look at the spectrum of housing need, and where the City could have the most impact - taking into account existing programs we already have underway.
 The City has a fairly recently created Homelessness Program you can check out at: whatsupwheatridge.com/homelessness-is-a-shared-responsibility.
 With this new homelessness program, this Affordable Housing Strategy will mostly be focused on the other needs along the housing spectrum - ranging from low income to above median income (as the area median income is now less than what one needs to "afford" a house, as explained on this page a bit more).